SAP FUE Optimization: Reduce RISE License Costs

 Analyze the results

-Running this ruleset in MTC Skopos produces a clear map:
+Running this ruleset in MTC Skopos gives you a breakdown like this:

 UserCurrent LicenseTriggering ActionRoleAuth ObjectTransaction